argoproj/argo-cd/docs/user-guide/projects.md

 Projects include a feature called roles that can be used to determine who and what can be done applications associated with the project.
 As an example, it can be used to give a CI pipeline a restricted set of permissions allowing sync operations on a single app (but not change its source or destination).

 Projects can have multiple roles, and those roles can have different access granted to them.
-These permissions are called policies, and they are stored within the role as a list of policy strings.
-A role's policy can only grant access to that role and are limited to applications within the role's project.
-However, the policies have an option for granting wildcard access to any application within a project.
+These permissions are called policies which follows the same [RBAC pattern used in Argo CD configuration](../operator-manual/rbac.md).
+They are stored within the role as a list of policy strings.
+A role's policy can only grant access to that role.
+Users are associated with roles based on the groups list.
+Consider the hipotetical AppProject definition below:

 ```yaml
 apiVersion: argoproj.io/v1alpha1